a-synchronous/rubico/README.md

 } = rubico
 ```

 The style and naming conventions of rubico are idiomatic across languages and other libraries - using this library should feel second nature.
-Just like vanilla JavaScript operators, rubico operators act sensibly on sync or async JavaScript functions to create declarative, highly extensible, and async-enabled function compositions.
+Just like vanilla JavaScript operators, rubico operators act sensibly on sync or async JavaScript functions to create declarative, highly extensible, and async-enabled compositions.

 ```javascript
 const todoIDs = [1, 2, 3, 4, 5]